clehner/sylpheed-imap-notify/README.md

 ## Current issues

-- THe IMAP NOTIFY listener does not start for an IMAP account until the account is scanned once for new mail.
-It will show a popup notification saying "ready" to indicate that it has started.
-If the session gets disconnected, it won't reconnect until the account is scanned for new mail again.
-Therefore it is a good idea to keep the Auto-check new mail preference enabled, and perhaps the check new mail on startup preference as well.

 - If you start Sylpheed with notifications disabled and then enable them, you will have to restart the application for that setting to take effect in this plugin.